gradnerj/RecipeCollections/README.md

 ### TODO List - Deliverable 3
 - [x] Allow creators to post recipes
 - [x] Allow creators to view only their recipes
-- [ ] Use sessions, I'll add a details page and keep track of recipes they've looked at then display them on another Recently Viewed Page
+- [x] Use sessions - I'll add a details page and keep track of recipes they've looked at then display them on another Recently Viewed Page
+	- [ ] Added Details Page
+	- [ ] Added RecentlyViewed Page
+	- [ ] When a user clicks a recipe to view details Add to Session
+- [ ] Styling
 	- [ ] Update images for Creator Recipe CRUD
 	- [ ] Update instructions for Creator Recipe CRUD
 	- [ ] Media query for different screen sizes
+- [ ] Extra
 	- [ ] Allow signed in Creators to Post reviews, add average rating and stars for new rating